Walnut Grove Correctional Facility: Closure

 In mid-June 2016, the state announced it would close the WGCF for budget reasons, as the demand for prison spaces had declined; this took place on September 16, 2016.
 The closing of this facility is expected to have adverse economic effects in the town of Walnut Grove, which had been booming because of prison jobs and revenue.
 Other financial considerations are the state's obligation to pay off the balance of the bonds that were issued to build the Walnut Grove C.F.
 The full bond debt for Walnut Grove ($153.98 million) has to be retired by 2028.

 After the MDOC moved the last 900 prisoners elsewhere, it said that it was considering using the Walnut Grove facility as an alternative to prison, to house parole violators, or adapt it as a reentry facility.
 The state of Mississippi remains responsible for the remaining balance owed on bonds that had been initially borrowed for the construction in 2001, and adding more debt for its subsequent expansions.
 As it backed the bonds, the state made its first payment as scheduled on August 1, 2016.
 The state borrowed $93.6 million for Walnut Grove in 2010.
 The state refinanced $61.2 million in 2016, and paid off at least $2.6 million of the principal on Aug.
 1.

+Operation Mississippi Hustle - federal investigation

+A related five-year federal investigation, named by the FBI as Operation Mississippi Hustle, has been conducted into allegations of corruption and kickbacks between state officials and private contractors.
+It started following investigation of sexual abuse of an inmate from the Walnut Grove Transition Center.
+The FBI investigation has resulted in numerous indictments and convictions by the US Attorney for the Southern District of Mississippi, including of Corrections Commissioner Chris Epps; Cecil McCrory, a consultant and former state legislator; consultant Robert Simmons of Biloxi; and William Grady Sims, the mayor of Walnut Grove and director of the Walnut Grove Transitional Center.

+Sentencing

+On September 15, 2016, Biloxi consultant Robert Simmons was sentenced to seven years and three months for his part in the MDOC bribery scandal.
+Due to his cooperation with law enforcement and a clean prior record, the judge sentenced him to less than the nine years required by federal sentencing guidelines.
+Simmons had been paid a $10,000 monthly fee by AJA Management & Technical Services Inc. of Jackson, Mississippi, for 18 months as it managed expansions of the Walnut Grove and East Mississippi state prisons.
+Simmons kicked back a portion of that monthly fee to Chris Epps, then Commissioner of the Department of Corrections.
+Simmons admitted bribing Epps from 2005 to 2014.

 William Sims pleaded guilty to interfering with a witness and received a seven-month prison sentence, plus six months' home confinement.